Solar racking systems support and position solar panels for optimal sunlight exposure, using materials like aluminum or steel for stability.

 7. Inspection

-It is vitally important that you inspect your racking system before you start mounting your solar panels.
-Check each mounting site to ensure there are no gaps or holes that could result in water leaks.
-Ensure that all mounts and, if you have them, rails are fastened securely, with all hardware tightened properly.
+Inspect the racking system before mounting any panels.
+Check every mounting site for gaps or holes that could let water in.
+Confirm that all mounts and rails are fastened securely with all hardware tightened.

 Solar racking details